My shopping cart

-We are food activists with a passion for the food system and racial justice.
-We are all currently volunteers to this cause and aim to serve our fellow farmers and friends with new opportunities and seats at old and new tables.
+Continue ShoppingWe are food activists with a passion for the food system and racial justice.
+We are deeply committed to this cause and aim to serve our fellow farmers and friends with new opportunities and seats at old and new tables.

 Sammie Ardito Rivera (Leech Lake and White Earth Ojibwe) was born and raised in the Twin Cities and spent another ten years learning and working with communities across the United States.
 She received her Bachelor’s in Applied Indigenous Studies with an emphasis in Traditional Ecological Knowledge at Northern Arizona University and her movement education in the San Francisco Bay Area.
 She currently resides on 17 acres of land with her family in western Wisconsin where they operate Sin Fronteras Farm and Food.
 As Senior Project Director for Marnita’s Table she ensures the project teams effectively deliver the model of Intentional Social Interaction to the communities that need it most.
 She is also a full spectrum doula and a novice herbalist.
 She is passionate about creating resilient, sustainable, healthy, and just communities for her child and for all our future generations.

 Sophia Benrud is a Black multiracial queer community organizer, postpartum doula and chef currently residing in Minneapolis, MN.
 Sophia is the environmental justice organizer and cofounder of Black Visions a Black led Queer and Trans centering organization committed to strengthening community and community led safely —building connections between BIPOC climate and environmental, food, and healing justice.
 Sophia is committed to transforming the current movement by centering communities directly impacted by these issues while building stronger movements to break down systemic violence; and a co-founder of Divine Natural Ancestry, a project of 2 seasons that supports community through tools, supplies and knowledge for growing food in BIPOC communities.
 Sophia is a board member of Spiral Collective an organization supporting people in reproduction, abortion and loss.
-During the past two summers Sophia has facilitated youth projects and programs focused on environmental justice through the sierra student coalition.
+During the past two summers Sophia has facilitated youth projects and programs focused on environmental justice through the Sierra Student Coalition.

 Kieran Morris is a new explorer in the world of food justice and community growing, getting involved with supply distribution and network building as a part of the Seward Free Space.
 The food insecurity near his childhood home in South Minneapolis that was inflamed after George Floyd’s murder, combined with the supply chain crisis in the opening days of the Pandemic showed him first-hand how critical it is that neglected communities are supporting and fostering sovereignty through their land stewards and growers.
 A background studying history at the University of MN- Twin Cities gave him a broader perspective on the forces of discrimination and disparity still reverberating into modern food crises.